 "Well, the pastor prays that I may not continue to commit the sin of polygamy.
 My wives pray that I may not commit the sin of divorce.
 I wonder whose prayers are heard first."

-"So your wives are afraid that you become a Christian?"
+"So your wives are afraid that you will become a Christian?"

-"They are afraid that I become a church member.
+"They are afraid that I will become a church member.
 Let's put it that way.
 For me there is a difference.
 You see, they can only have intimate relations with me as long as I do not belong to the church.
-In the moment I would become a church member, their marriage relations with me would become sinful."
+The moment I became a church member, their marriage relations with me would become sinful."